 Some common issues that often lead to high attrition include:

 - Lack of advancement opportunities

-When a company discovers that staff churn is trending in the wrong direction, its managers will need to make substantial systematic changes within the organisation.
+When a company discovers that its attrition rate is trending in the wrong direction, it often needs to make systematic changes to reduce attrition.

 Staff turnover isn’t always a bad thing.
 Letting go of underperforming employees can lead to productivity increases and boost employee morale.
 A healthy attrition rate will also vary depending on the industry the company is in; a high employee turnover for one company may be a low turnover for another.